abbreviatedman/mern-stack-night-july-2024/05-react/5d-react-router/01-router-intro/readme.md

 ### 2. 4.
 Shared Layouts

 Let's imagine that we want to render a nav section with links to each game as well the new game form from any of our game pages.
 To do this normally we would need to make a shared component to store this navigation, and then import that into every single game related component.
 This is a bit of a pain, though, so React Router created its own solution to solve this problem.
-If you pass an `element` prop to a parent route it will render that component for every single child `Route` which means you can put a shared nav or other shared components on every child page with ease.
+If you pass an `element` prop to a parent route it will render that component for every single child `Route`, which means you can put a shared nav or other shared components on every child page with ease.

 - Modify the routes on `App.js`: